US STOCKS-Wall Street ends mixed as investors await debt ceiling talks | Headlines

 - United States

-Wall Street finished mixed on Monday, helped by gains in Alphabet and Meta Platforms, while some investors refrained from big bets ahead of a fresh round of talks about raising the U.S. debt ceiling.
+Wall Street finished mixed on Monday, with the Nasdaq helped by gains in Alphabet and Meta Platforms, while the S&P 500 ended near flat as investors refrained from big bets ahead of a fresh round of talks about raising the U.S. debt ceiling.

 U.S. President Joe Biden and top congressional Republican Kevin McCarthy were set to meet on Monday to discuss raising the federal debt ceiling, just 10 days before the United States could face an unprecedented default.
 "Investors are basically saying, 'We're giving at least a 60:40 likelihood that they will come to an agreement in time,'" said Sam Stovall, chief investment strategist at CFRA Research.

-Pacwest shares surged, while other regional lenders such as Western Alliance and Comerica Inc both climbed.
-Shares of larger lenders were subdued, with JPMorgan Chase & Co lower despite the company saying its net interest income will rise $3 billion as interest payments increase from its purchase of failed First Republic Bank this year.
+Shares of larger lenders were subdued, with JPMorgan Chase & Co 0.8% lower despite the company saying its net interest income will rise $3 billion as interest payments increase from its purchase of failed First Republic Bank this year.
+"Everyone should be prepared for rates going higher from here," JPMorgan CEO Jamie Dimon said at the bank's investor day Monday.
+"Five percent's not high enough for Fed funds - I've been advising this to clients, and banks, you should be prepared for six, seven."

-Shares of Greenhill & Co doubled after Mizuho Financial Group Inc will buy the U.S. M&A advisory firm for $550 million including debt.
-Japan's No. 3 lender eyes a bigger share of the world's largest investment-banking fee pool.
+Shares of Pfizer Inc surged over 5% after its diabetes drug, in a mid-stage trial involving patients with type 2 diabetes, resulted in weight loss similar to that of Novo Nordisk's Ozempic, data published in a medical journal showed.
+Shares of Greenhill & Co more than doubled after Mizuho Financial Group Inc will buy the U.S. M&A advisory firm for $550 million including debt.

-Dow component Chevron Corp dipped after the oil major said it would acquire PDC Energy Inc in an all-stock transaction for $7.6 billion, including debt.
+Dow component Chevron dipped 1.8% after the oil major said it would acquire PDC Energy Inc in an all-stock transaction for $7.6 billion, including debt.
+Advancing issues outnumbered decliners on the NYSE by a 1.54-to-1 ratio; on Nasdaq, a 1.74-to-1 ratio favored advancers.

+The S&P 500 posted 18 new 52-week highs and nine new lows; the Nasdaq Composite recorded 88 new highs and 78 new lows.
+Volume on U.S. exchanges was relatively light, with 9.6 billion shares traded, compared to an average of 10.6 billion shares over the previous 20 sessions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)